 For the Marriage Reconstruction Ministry webpage click here

 Make every effort to live in peace with everyone and to be holy; without holiness no one will see the Lord.
-See to it that no one falls short of the grace of God and that no bitter root grows READ MORE
+See to it that no one falls short of the grace of God and that no bitter root grows up READ MORE

 Think of playing a game, only this game has no rules.
 That described our marriage.
 Communication, with no rules, no boundary lines made for a toxic marriage.
-Sarcasm and cutting and hurtful words were the plays used to manage this READ MORE
+Sarcasm and cutting and hurtful words were the plays used to manage this game.
+READ MORE

 The call came late.
 I’d counseled the couple in preparation for their marriage, but someone else would officiate.
-Four days before the wedding, the pastor’s son fell ill, forcing him to cancel, and the couple asked if I would perform READ MORE
+Four days before the wedding, the pastor’s son fell ill, forcing him to cancel, and the couple asked if I would perform the READ MORE

 He is no fool who gives up what he cannot keep in order to gain what he cannot lose. – Jim Elliot An Appeal to the Future I hope to look back one day celebrating the hard decision I made over READ MORE